 SECTION 6: VACANCIES

-A. A vacancy on the Board of Directors except the President and President Elect, shall be filled by an appointment agreed upon by the President and the remaining members of the Board of Directors to complete the unexpired term.
+1. A vacancy on the Board of Directors, except the President, shall be filled by an appointment agreed upon by the President and the remaining members of the Board of Directors to complete the unexpired term.

-ARTICLE XI: SOCIETY DELEGATES TO THE ASRT HOUSE OF DELEGATES
+ARTICLE X: ISRT DELEGATES TO THE ASRT HOUSE OF DELEGATES

 SECTION 1: DELEGATES

-A. The two (2) Society delegates shall be the immediate past President and the senior past President.
-The President shall serve as the alternate delegate.
+1. The two ISRT delegates shall be the Immediate Past President (Junior Executive Chair) and the President.
+The President Elect shall serve as the alternate delegate.
 Additional alternate delegates shall be selected by the Board of Directors.

-B. The Society shall submit to ASRT the names of the Society delegates and alternate delegate by the date established by the ASRT or the Society delegate positions shall remain open until after the ASRT House of Delegates meeting.
+2. The ISRT shall submit to ASRT the names of the ISRT delegates and alternate delegates by the date established by the ASRT or the ISRT delegate positions shall remain open until after the ASRT House of Delegates meeting.

-C. The Society has the power to remove delegates in accordance with Article XV.
+3. The ISRT has the power to remove delegates in accordance with Article XV.

 SECTION 2: QUALIFICATIONS

-A. A delegate shall be a voting member of the ASRT and the Society for two (2) years immediately preceding nomination.
+1. A delegate shall be a voting member of the ASRT and the ISRT for two years immediately preceding nomination.

-B. A delegate shall have served as an officer, or on the Board of Directors or as a committee member in the Society.
+2. A delegate shall have served as an officer, on the Board of Directors, or as a committee member in the ISRT.

 SECTION 3: RESPONSIBILITIES

-B. Respond to communications from the ASRT Office , ASRT Board of Directors or from the ASRT House of Delegates.
+2. Respond to communications from the ASRT Office, ASRT Board of Directors, or from the ASRT House of Delegates.

 SECTION 4: TERM